SNUGNSS/snugnss.github.io/content/publication/ic_202101/index.md

 ---
-title: ""Assessment of the Quality of Raw Measurement From SAMSUNG SOC GNSS Chip and Analysis of Positioning Accuracy Using PPP""
+title: "Assessment of the Quality of Raw Measurement From SAMSUNG SOC GNSS Chip and Analysis of Positioning Accuracy Using PPP"
 authors:
 - Bogeun Cho
 - Bu-Gyeom Kim